 Power BI best practices suggest only working with data models in the software, while Tableau prefers flat tables.

-7. Power BI vs Tableau: what is the quality needed for the information reporting?
+What is the quality needed for the information reporting?

 Power BI has made a lot of progress with regards to visuals, with the possibility of integrating a graphic charter to generate visuals with the charter colors automatically.
 The management of objects is close to that of PowerPoint (lasso, grouped movement).
 The user can position the visual, which makes creating the dashboard take longer, but is more flexible.
 A marketplace also allows you to download visuals developed by external users, if the native solutions do not meet your needs.